seeker-seventy-six/tirzhelp-bot/README.md

 - **Test Results Extraction**: Extract any document (pdf) or image uploaded to Test Results channel and upload the extracted data to a Google Spreadsheet automatically.
 - **Discord Bridge**: Automatically bridges posts with links and images from a specific Discord channel to a Telegram topic.

-## Environment Setup
+## Local Environment Setup

-Before deploying, create a `.env-dev` and `.env-prod` file with the following environment variables for each bot environment.
-If developing on the existing bot, these can be found on the Heroku Dashboard > [Application Name] > Settings > Config Vars:
+For local development, create a `.env-dev` file with the following environment variables for each bot environment.
+If developing on the existing bot, these can be found on the Heroku Dashboard > [Application Name] > Settings > Config Vars or by reaching out to @seeker-seventy-six or @True_Case if you're a Collaborator:

 ```
 BOT_TOKEN=your-telegram-bot-token